 Due to the hot and humid environment, which results in a good amount of sweat, my inner thighs suffer terribly.

-With this Thailand guide on what to wear and what not to wear, I hope you have an easier time planning for your trip!
+With this guide on what to wear (and not wear) in Thailand, I hope you have an easier time planning for your trip!

-It might seem like Thailand is pretty strict on what you can and cannot wear, but the Thais are very open and even if you do wear something that offends them, they won’t say anything anyhow!
+It might seem like Thailand is pretty strict on what you can and cannot wear, but the Thais are incredibly nice and very open, so even if you do wear something that may irk them, they likely won’t say anything anyhow!

 Are you planning a Thailand trip?
 Or just looking for some packing tips?
 Share your thoughts and plans in the comments below!

 Not sure what to check out next?
 Readers love these posts: